samadritakarmakar/mfem-apps/README.md

         cmake <path to source directory>
         make -j2

-You should be able to succesfully see the executables now built in the root of your build directory.
+You should be able to successfully see the executables now built in the root of your build directory.
 ##### If you face issues while compiling, please post in the issues page of this project.